THeK3nger/CellularMaps-Rust/README.md

 ### What is it?

-Cellular Map is a simple implementation of a procedura map generator in Rust.
-It uses the cellular automata technique in order to create structures similar to caves or natuaral environments.
+**Cellular Map** is a simple implementation of a procedural map generator in *Rust*.
+It uses the [Cellular Automata][1] technique in order to create structures similar to caves or natural environments.

 ## An Example